 Upcoming calendar »

-The Care Standards Act is the predominant piece of current legislation governing the regulation of social care in Wales.
+The Care Standards Act (external link) is the predominant piece of current legislation governing the regulation of social care in Wales.

 Since its introduction in 2000, regulation of social services in Wales has been highly effective.
 Both the Care Council for Wales and the Care and Social Services Inspectorate Wales (CSSIW) have produced a more professional workforce and a clear baseline of standards.